 Does this belong on my profile or will HR get on my case?

 While the unfinished profile does drive me bonkers (I suspect some people don’t want to be buried in messages by the likes of me, and that’s understandable) I am much more frustrated by the profiles that provide only general company information as a result of company social media policy.
+Such companies are often the subject of social media advertising done by The Marketing Heaven or a similar agency that buys followers and views on their behalf to increase the firm’s visibility.
+However, when it comes to their employees, there are strict regulations regarding the disclosure of information on social media, including LinkedIn.
 One investment bank, after a significant data breach, has issued a memo directing employees to display only the company name, job title and a generic company description on their profile.
 Data security is a legitimate concern for banks and should be taken seriously.
 However, it feels a bit heavy-handed to restrict to this level of generic information — I suspect that a more nuanced policy would still retain confidential details while allowing professionals to highlight their accomplishments.
 Whether or not restricting profiles has a significant impact on the bank’s data security, one thing is clear: those employees are unlikely to be contacted by recruiters about other opportunities.

 Conscious Capitalism and Stakeholder Orientation